stangri/docs.openwrt.melmac.net/https-dns-proxy/README.md

 ### HTTP/2 Support

 Some resolvers may require `HTTP/2`.
 By default, `HTTP/2` is supported by `curl` in OpenWrt 22.03 and later, if you run an older version of OpenWrt I'd recommend you upgrade to a most recent released version and make sure the following packages are installed: `curl`, `libcurl4`, `libnghttp2`.
-Otherwise you'd have to compile a `curl` package for your obsolete version of OpenWrt and enable `HTTP2 protocol` (Config.in file variable `LIBCURL_NGHTTP2`).

 ### HTTP/3 (QUIC) Support

-Some resolvers may require `HTTP/3` (`QUIC`).
-As of summer of 2023, there's no support for `HTTP/3` in OpenWrt.
-Once the support for `HTTP/3` is included in OpenWrt, make sure you install the `HTTP/3`-supporting `curl` package and additionally install: `libcurl4`, `libnghttp3`, `libngtcp2`.
+As of OpenWrt version 23.05.2, the OpenWrt installation/repositories do not contain packages required for HTTP/3 support.
+However the `luci-app-https-dns-proxy` has facilities for marking some pre-configured providers as `HTTP/3` only and can detect the `HTTP/3` support on the OpenWrt device.
+You can compile `curl` with `HTTP/3` support using the out-of-tree fork of `OpenSSL`, additional information is available in [curl README](https://docs.openwrt.melmac.net/curl/).

 ## Unmet Dependencies